 Impact Sierra Leone supports farmers in rural areas by providing farming tools, seedlings, food, clothing, and training.

-Impact Sierra Leone provides essential items and food for Save the Young Girls Foundation and Peace Village Orphanages
+Impact Sierra Leone provides essential items and food for Peace Village Children’s Shelter

 Empowering Young Girls and Women